Care and Feeding

 Use ONLY Wix Filters.

-Warm up is important: Do not exceed peak torque rpm with less than 140 deg f oil temp.
-Engine life will be shortened.
-Oil temp is measured in the oil tank.
+Warm up is important!
+Please use an oil heater.
+Do not exceed peak torque RPM with less than 140 deg F oil temp (oil temp is measured in the oil tank).
+If this occurs, engine life will be shortened.

 Most engines are happy with 80 psi.
 We will advise if your engine has special requirements.

-You just spent $20g or so on your racing engine and you want to save $30 a weekend on your fuel bill?
+You just spent around $20g on your racing engine and you want to save $30 a weekend on your fuel bill?

 The correct racing fuel will make your engine last longer and, more importantly, feel better.